 In April 2015, IRH purchased the right to receive 100% of the royalty payments on commercial sales of Kadcyla arising under the Company's development and commercialization license with Genentech, until IRH has received aggregate royalties equal to \$235 million or \$260 million, depending on when the aggregate royalties received by IRH reach a specified milestone.
 Once the applicable threshold is met, if ever, the Company will thereafter receive 85% and IRH will receive 15% of the Kadcyla royalties for the remaining royalty term.
 At consummation of the transaction in April 2015, the Company received cash proceeds of \$200 million.
-As part of this sale, the Company incurred \$5.9 million of transaction costs, which are capitalized in the accompanying consolidated balance sheet as deferred financing costs and will be amortized to interest expense over the estimated life of the royalty purchase agreement.
+As part of this sale, the Company incurred \$5.9 million of transaction costs, which are presented net of the liability in the accompanying consolidated balance sheet and are being amortized to interest expense over the estimated life of the royalty purchase agreement.
 Although the Company sold its rights to receive royalties from the sales of Kadcyla, as a result of its ongoing involvement in the cash flows related to these royalties, the Company will continue to account for these royalties as revenue and recorded the \$200 million in proceeds from this transaction as a liability related to sale of future royalties (Royalty Obligation) that will be amortized using the interest method over the estimated life of the royalty purchase agreement.

-The following table shows the activity within the liability account during the year ended June 30, 2016 (in thousands):
+The following table shows the activity within the liability account during the six months ended December 31, 2016 and the period from inception (in thousands):

-Year Period from ended inception to June 30, June 30, 2016 2016 Liability related to sale of future royalties - beginning balance \$ 199,662 \$ - Proceeds from sale of future royalties - 200,000 Non-cash Kadcyla royalty revenue (25,299) (30,783) Non-cash interest expense recognized 19,009 24,155 Liability related to sale of future royalties - ending balance \$ 193,372 \$ 193,372
+ix Months Ended cember 31, 2016 Period from inception to December 31, 2016 Liability related to sale of future royalties, net - beginning balance \$ 188,899 \$ Proceeds from sale of future royalties, net 194,135 Non-cash Kadcyla royalty revenue (12,894) (43,677) Non-cash interest expense recognized 8,323 33,870 Liability related to sale of future royalties, net - ending balance \$ 184,328 \$ 184,328